Skip to main content

 The Honest Truth About AI and Phone Calls

-We build AI that answers phone calls.
+We build AI that answers customer conversations — across voice, SMS, web chat, and email.
 So you might expect us to say "AI should handle everything."
 We don't believe that.

-Some calls are perfect for AI: scheduling, FAQs, routine intake, after-hours coverage.
-But some calls need a human — and getting that boundary right is what separates a good AI product from a bad one.
+Some conversations are perfect for AI: scheduling, FAQs, routine intake, after-hours coverage.
+But some need a human — and getting that boundary right is what separates a good AI product from a bad one.
+That's why a human agent is always in the loop.

 When AI Should Handle It